Call Us (337) 433-1414

 Understanding drug trafficking in Louisiana

 Drug trafficking in Louisiana is defined as the illegal transportation, distribution, or sale of controlled substances.
-Penalties vary based on the substance involved – trafficking marijuana carries lesser penalties than heroin or methamphetamine.
+These charges are aggressively prosecuted across the state, including in Lake Charles, Louisiana.
+Penalties vary based on the substance involved—trafficking marijuana generally carries lesser penalties than trafficking heroin, methamphetamine, or other Schedule I drugs.

-For a conviction, prosecutors must prove beyond reasonable doubt that you had control over the drugs found and you intended to sell them.
+To secure a conviction, prosecutors must prove beyond a reasonable doubt that you had control over the drugs in question and that you intended to sell or distribute them, not merely possess them.
+In Lake Charles cases, this often involves examining where the drugs were found, how they were packaged, and whether there is additional evidence suggesting intent to distribute.

 Common drug trafficking defenses